Check your tax assessment

 When your tax assessment is ready, you’ll see if you’re getting a tax refund or if you have to pay more tax.

 When will my tax assessment notice arrive?

 After your tax return is submitted, the tax office will process it.
 When we have finished processing your tax return, you will get a tax assessment.
 The time this takes can vary.

-This year, some wage earners and pensioners got their tax assessment notice in April.
-The next tax assessment will be on 22 June.
-Most wage earners and pensioners will get their tax assessment notice 22 June.
-After this, we’ll continue sending out tax assessment notices from 12 August to 21 October.
+This year, some wage earners and pensioners got their tax assessment notice in April and May.
+Most wage earners and pensioners got their tax assessment notice 22 June.
+After this, we’ll continue sending out tax assessment notices from 12 August to 30 November.

 We’ll let you know when your tax assessment is ready.
 Online users will receive notifications via e-mail or text message when their tax assessments are available.

-Unfortunately, we cannot give you a specific date for when you’ll receive your notice.
-We cannot provide this information even if you call us, contact us on facebook or use our chat.
+Unfortunately, we can't give you a specific date for when you’ll receive your notice.
+We can't provide this information even if you contact us.

 I have not received my tax assessment notice